The importance of portion information from a consumer and health perspectiveLast Updated : 10 April 2012

 Experimental design where products were given proportional pricing.

-When faced with proportional pricing overweight/obese consumers were more likely to opt for smaller portion of fast foods and soft drinks.
+When faced with proportional pricing consumers who have overweight or obesity were more likely to opt for smaller portion of fast foods and soft drinks.

 Vermeer et al. (2009)32

 n=22 representatives at point-of-purchase settings.

 Participants reported that offering a variety of portion sizes was more favourable than reducing portions.
 Pricing strategies and portion-size labelling were seen as the most complex strategies.

 Obesity was linked to larger self-reported main meals.

 Matthiessen et al. (2003)34

 Participants completed 4-day weighed food record; Trends in portion sizes obtained and analysed from manufacturers; Sales statistics data analysis.

 Subjects ate more when they chose low-fat foods.